On Markovian semigroups of L\'evy driven SDEs, symbols and pseudo--differential operators: Analyticity of the Markovian semigroup in general Besov spaces

-In fact, analyzing the proof of \cite[p.\ 58]{stein} one can see that the condition of the differentiability at the origin can be relaxed.
-Here, it is important to mention that the proof relies on the Theorem 2.5 \cite[p.
-120]{hoermander} (see also Theorem 4.23 \cite{pseudo2}), from which one can clearly see the extension of the Theorem 9.7 of \cite{wong} to symbols, whose derivatives have a singularity at $\{0\}$.
+Analyzing the proof of \cite[p.\ 58]{stein} one can see that the condition of the differentiability at the origin can be relaxed.
+Here, it is essential to mention that the proof relies on the Theorem 2.5 \cite[p.
+120]{hoermander} (see also Theorem 4.23 \cite{pseudo2}), from which one can see that the extension of the Theorem 9.7 of \cite{wong} to symbols, whose derivatives have a singularity at $\{0\}$ is possible.
 Moreover, analyzing line by line of the proof of Theorem 9.7 in \cite{wong}, one can give an estimate of the norm of the operator.